Protestant Revolution (Maryland): Economic problems

 Charles Calvert's rule as governor was aggravated by growing economic problems.
 From the 1660s onwards, the price of tobacco, the staple crop of Maryland and its chief source of export income, began a long slide, causing economic hardship especially among the poor.

 In 1666, neighbouring Virginia proposed a "stint" on tobacco growing – a one-year moratorium that would lower supply and so drive up prices.
 Calvert initially agreed to this plan, but came to realize that the burden of the stint would fall chiefly upon his poorest subjects, who comprised "the generality of the province".
 Eventually, he vetoed the bill, much to the disgust of the Virginians, though in the end Nature provided a stint of her own in the form of a hurricane which devastated the 1667 tobacco crop.

-Religion problems
+Religious problems

-By the time Charles Calvert became governor, the population of the province had gradually shifted due to Puritan immigration, becoming, in time, an overwhelmingly Protestant British colony.
+By the time Charles Calvert became governor, the population of the province had gradually shifted due to immigration, becoming, in time, an overwhelmingly Protestant British colony.
 Political power, however, tended to remain concentrated in the hands of the largely Roman Catholic elite.
 In spite of this demographic shift away from Catholicism, Calvert attempted to preserve Maryland's Catholic identity.

 From 1669–1689, of 27 men who sat on the Governor's Council, just eight were Protestant.
 Most councillors were Catholics, and many were related by blood or marriage to the Calverts, enjoying political patronage and often lucrative offices such as commands in the militia or sinecures in the Land Office.
 In response, Maryland Protestants quickly organized into anti-Catholic militias, known as "associators".